Willet/SecondFunnel/apps/scrapy/README.md

 Most of what is possible can be revealed by calling the `scrapy` command with no arguments, however, the most common commands have been outlined below.

+*Note: All commands should be run from the root of the project, as you would do with `manage.py`*

 ### Starting a scrape

     scrapy crawl <scraper_name> [-a <spider-argument>=<spider-value>] [-t <output format> -o <filename>]`